 Considerations: English I or Advanced English I required for graduation.
+Students earning a 90% or higher in this course may opt to bypass English II.
 Students need to be highly motivated in reading and writing.
 Expectations are high regarding motivation and achievement, reflected in the pace and rigor of the curriculum.
 Additionally, good basic writing and research skills are expected.

 Course Description: This is an accelerated class which emphasizes analytical reading and writing.
 Students should be independent learners.
-Students will read several novels, non-fiction. drama and short stories.
+Students will read several novels, non-fiction, drama, and short stories.